perticascatalin/Research/README.md

 # MastersExperiments

-Thesis Title: **Scaling the composition of functions representing relational operations in statistical learning**
+Thesis Title: **Scaled statistical learning for compositions of functions representing relational operations**

-## E1: Compositionality of operations based on order relations (in progress)
+## E1: Order relations compositionality in a sequence of numbers (in progress)

 Applications: